-Microsoft Windows Server 2019 is the on-premises release of Microsoft's server OS.
-Windows Server 2019 includes all the enhancements to Windows Server 2016 formerly available only through the SAC program.
-Windows Server 2019 features significant enhancements in scale, performance, management, security and compliance, app compatibility, Linux support, Kubernetes technology, and hybrid integration of local and cloud-hosted assets.
+Microsoft Windows Server 2019 is the perpetual-license version of Microsoft's server operating system.
+Microsoft Windows Server 2019 includes the updates to Microsoft Windows Server 2016 previously available exclusively through the Semi-Annual Channel (SAC).
+Microsoft Windows Server 2019 offers significant enhancements in scale, performance, manageability, cybersecurity, app compatibility, Linux co-existence, container technology, and hybrid integration of on-premises and cloud-hosted assets.

-Headline enhancements of Windows Server 2019 are Windows Admin Center for centralizing the management and monitoring of hybrid local/cloud-hosted deployments, System Insights for taking advantage of modern predictive intelligence to manage local networks, Windows Defender Advanced Threat Protection Exploit Guard for host-intrusion prevention, container orchestration with Kubernetes, Cluster Sets technology for creating and administering large high-availability scale-out clusters, and Storage Migration Service for streamlining the upgrade process from legacy releases of Windows Server.
+Top new features of Windows Server 2019 include Windows Admin Center for centralizing the management and monitoring of hybrid on-premises/cloud deployments, System Insights for utilizing modern predictive analytics to control on-premises networks, Windows Defender Advanced Threat Protection Exploit Guard for host-intrusion defense, container networking using Kubernetes, Cluster Sets for deploying and administering massive high-availability scale-out clusters, and Microsoft's Storage Migration Service for streamlining the upgrade process from legacy releases of Windows Server.

-Progent can assist you to configure Windows Server 2019 with the latest versions of Microsoft's key applications by providing services such as Exchange Server expertise, SQL Server 2019 integration expertise, SQL Server 2017 upgrade services, SharePoint 2019 planning and integration, and Office 365 integration consulting.
-Progent's consulting, debugging and training support for Microsoft Windows Server 2019 are available online and Progent also offers onsite services in metropolitan areas across the U.S. and Canada.
+Progent can help your organization to integrate Microsoft Windows Server 2019 with the latest releases of Microsoft's popular applications by providing services that include Exchange Server consulting, Microsoft SQL Server 2019 integration expertise, SQL Server 2017 upgrade services, Microsoft SharePoint 2019 planning and deployment, and Office 365 integration expertise.
+Progent's solution design, debugging and training support for Windows Server 2019 are available remotely and Progent also offers onsite support in major metropolitan areas throughout the U.S. and Canada.

-Microsoft Windows Server 2019 makes Microsoft's Azure stack available to organizations of all sizes for creating onsite data centers, private clouds, or hybrid systems that combine on-prem IT assets with infrastructure and services provided via private and public clouds.
+Microsoft Windows Server 2019 makes Microsoft's Azure stack accessible to businesses of any size for building onsite data centers, private cloud solutions, or hybrid systems that integrate local resources with infrastructure and services hosted on private and public clouds.

-Windows Admin Center enables onsite environments to access Azure cloud services
+Windows Admin Center allows onsite environments to access Azure cloud features

-Many of modern businesses manage a combination of on-premises and cloud-hosted resources to get the appropriate trade-off of flexibility, affordability, performance, availability, and security they need.
-For some industries, compliance regulations demand that specific types of resources and information be retained locally.
-In other cases, company standards or legacy applications require line-of-business applications to be run locally.
-Windows Server 2019 offers a cloud-aware platform that permits you to build and administer powerful hybrid networks that seamlessly utilize resources spread across local facilities and the cloud.
+Most of modern companies deploy a combination of local and cloud-hosted resources to get the appropriate trade-off of control, affordability, performance, availability, and security/compliance they require.
+In some industries, compliance regulations require that certain types of network resources and information be managed locally.
+In other cases, corporate policies or legacy applications necessitate mission-critical software to be run locally.
+Windows Server 2019 offers a cloud-aware platform that allows you to build and manage powerful hybrid ecosystems that seamlessly utilize resources spread across on-premises data centers and the cloud.

-Planning, creating and managing efficient hybrid solutions with Windows Server 2019 demands a broad array of skills.
-This is beyond the expertise of most in-house IT staffs maintained by smaller organization.
-Progent's roster of experts offers as-needed access to the skills you need for any aspect of hybrid network deployment and maintenance.
-Progent's Microsoft Gold-certified and Cisco-certified consultants, project managers, and information security specialists can assist your business to assess the benefits of Windows Server 2019 for your organization and create a hybrid ecosystem based on Windows Server 2019 that delivers top business value.
+Planning, configuring and managing optimized hybrid environments with Microsoft Windows Server 2019 demands a wide range of skills.
+This is beyond the comfort zone of typical IT groups in smaller organization.
+Progent's roster of experts offers on-demand access to the skills you require for any facet of hybrid network deployment and management.
+Progent's Microsoft Gold-certified and Cisco-certified consulting experts, project managers, and information security specialists can help you to determine the advantages of Microsoft Windows Server 2019 for your organization and create a hybrid ecosystem powered by Windows Server 2019 that delivers maximum return on investment.

-The introduction of Windows Server 2019 coincided with the announcement of End-of-Support status for Microsoft's popular Windows Server 2008 and Windows Server 2008 R2 products.
-The result is that there will be no additional security fixes onsite, no other enhancements, no free support programs, and no online technical updates.
-Consequently, security and compliance issues will be increasingly difficult, maintenance costs and effort may go up, and network stability may go down.
+The release of Microsoft Windows Server 2019 was accompanied by the announcement of End-of-Support (EOS) status for Microsoft's widely used Windows Server 2008 and Windows Server 2008 R2 products.
+The result is that there will be no more security patches onsite, no other updates, no free support programs, and no online technical updates.
+Because of this, security issues will be more difficult, management costs may increase, and system reliability may drop.

-If your company could use expertise upgrading to Windows Server 2019 from WS 2008 or any other out-of-date version of Windows Server, Progent can provide the skills to make your upgrade process smooth, affordable, and fast.
-Progent can help you:
+If your business needs assistance upgrading to Microsoft Windows Server 2019 from WS 2008 or another legacy release of Microsoft Windows Server, Progent can provide the knowledge and experience to make your migration efficient, economical, and on-schedule.
+Progent's Windows experts can assist you to:

-Versions and Deployment Alternatives for Microsoft Windows Server 2019
+Editions and Installation Alternatives for Microsoft Windows Server 2019

-- Inventory your applications and server roles running on your existing Windows Servers
+- Document your applications and server roles running on your existing servers

-- Migrate your VMs to the Private Progent Cloud or upgrade to the current release of on-premises Windows Server or to Azure
+- Move your virtual machines to the Progent Cloud or move to the latest release of self-hosted Windows Server or to Microsoft Azure

-- Optimize your configuration to reduce spend, manage assets, and enhance data security across hybrid applications
+- Optimize your resources to minimize costs, manage assets, and strengthen data security across hybrid workloads

-Microsoft Windows Server 2019 is offered in the value-priced Standard version and the high-end Datacenter version.
-The Datacenter edition supports unlimited server virtualization whereas the Standard edition allows only two VMs.
-The Datacenter version also offers powerful technologies like Shielded VMs, Network Controller, Host Guardian Service, Storage Replica, SDN network management, and Storage Spaces Direct pooled storage.
-Many of these features are discussed in Windows Server 2016 consulting.
+Microsoft Windows Server 2019 is offered in the affordable Standard edition and the high-end Datacenter version.
+The Datacenter version permits unlimited server virtualization whereas the Standard version supports two VMs.
+The Datacenter edition also offers powerful technologies such as Shielded VMs, Network Controller, Host Guardian Service (HGS), Storage Replica disaster recovery, Software-defined Networking, and Storage Spaces Direct pooled storage.
+Most of these features are described in Microsoft Windows Server 2016 consulting services.

-Microsoft Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
-The Server Core option has a minimal attack surface and no local interface but handles all role-based workloads.
-This "headless" version must be managed remotely, e.g. with Power Shell or Windows Admin Center.
-Server with Desktop Experience alternative is a complete installation and features a comprehensive graphical user interface (GUI) for local management.
-Progent's consultants can help you to select the versions and deployment alternatives best suited to your environment, understand Microsoft's licensing requirements, and pick an efficient on-premises, cloud, or hybrid network architecture.
+Windows Server 2019 has two installation alternatives: Server Core and Server with Desktop Experience.
+The Server Core option has a small attack surface and has no traditional desktop interface but handles all role-based workloads.
+This so-called "headless" version must be managed remotely, for example with Power Shell or Remote Server Administration Tools.
+Server with Desktop Experience alternative is a complete installation and features a rich graphical user interface (GUI) for local management.
+Progent's consultants can help your organization to determine the versions and installation alternatives most appropriate for your environment, comprehend Microsoft's licensing requirements, and pick an optimal onsite, cloud-based, or hybrid deployment architecture.

 Top New Features of Windows Server 2019

-Windows Server 2019 offers improved scale, performance, manageability, virtualization, data security, hybrid networking, disaster recovery, container management, Linux compatibility, and other important enhancements.
-Editions of Microsoft Windows Server 2019 licensed under the SAC model are updated two times a year, and so make enhancements available more quickly than under the Long-Term Servicing Channel model.
+Microsoft Windows Server 2019 offers improved scale, performance, manageability, virtualization, data security, hybrid networking, availability, orchestration, Linux compatibility, and other major enhancements.
+Versions of Windows Server 2019 licensed under the SAC model are updated twice a year, making new features available much sooner than under the LTSC release model.

-Windows Server 2019 offers substantial increases in capacity compared to Microsoft Windows Server 2016:
+Windows Server 2019 offers substantial increases in scale compared to Microsoft Windows Server 2016: